Jayanta0123/CricketApp/README.md

 This is entirely a spring-boot application.
 So as an user, you will need the following softwares installed in your machine
 1. Java 1.8
 2. Maven (for application build)
+3. A standard Java IDE (Eclipse or IntelliJ)

 # Steps to be followed to Use the App
 1. Download/Clone the project in your local machine.
 If you download, unzip and go the root directory; if you do a git-clone, clone and go to the project directory